wealthczarena/Spin-Spin-Away/README.md

 [(https://spinspinaway.netlify.app)]

-The challenge was to create a sphere and a cube side by side using Three.js: a Javascript animation library.
+My mentor, André Elias *(thank you for the challenge)*, gave me a challenge to create a sphere and a cube side by side using Three.js: a Javascript animation library.
 Pretty straightforward and simple right?
 Yes and No.
-Anyway, I ended up doing more than what I was challenged to do because three.js is just that fun!
-So I ended up using MeshNormalMaterial instead of MeshBasicMaterial after experimenting.
+Anyway, I ended up doing more than what I was challenged to do because Three.js is just that fun!

+*Side note: Thanks to Emilian Kasemi as well, for helping me set up Three.js.*

 ## What extra thing did I do
 - Set up Orbit controls so you can drag, zoom in, zoom out, and rotate the meshes (cube and sphere), as you will